Mastering the Technique of Reading Gold Charts

 MACD: Momentum’s Movement

-3. MACD helps spot shifts in price momentum, showing if prices might rise or fall soon.
+3. Helps spot shifts in price momentum, showing if prices might rise or fall soon.

 It’s used to find points where the price may change direction, helping traders decide when to buy or sell.